Looking for ways to change up your toddler’s playdough play? Check out these fun playdough prompts for toddlers for fresh new ideas!

 Winter Holidays Playdough

 There are SO MANY ways for you and your kiddos to play with playdough that go WAY beyond your typical play.
-Challenge yourself to try out one of our toddler playdough activities or recipes every month until you’ve build up a stash of toddler playdough centers to last you the whole year through.
+Challenge yourself to try out one of our playdough prompts for toddlers or recipes every month until you’ve build up a stash of toddler playdough centers to last you the whole year through.

 What would YOU add to the list?